Pranay-Shaurya/Image_Classifier-ClassiFyAI-Lite-/README.md

 - Supports image upload and preview
 - Integrates with a trained TensorFlow/Keras model
 - Classifies images into 10 categories (CIFAR-10)
-- Built for ease of use and quick predictions
+- Built for ease of use and quick predictions.

 <br/>